 A fish that has a weak immune system due to a poor environment will also contract fungus.

 Fungus appears as patches of white cotton wool on the body or fins.
 If it is left untreated it will spread from the skin into the muscle tissue and the fish will eventually die.

-There are several treatments that can be used.
-The goldfish should already be in a mild salt bath:
+There are several treatments that can be used for Saprolegnia.
+The Goldfish should already be in a mild salt bath: